jennifer-language/jennifer/docs/modules/redis.md

 the Go test suite (`TestRedisCommands`, `TestRedisBinaryAndTyped`), so they run in CI without a Redis install.

-## Testing

-The pure protocol logic - the RESP command encoder and the simple-string / error / integer / bulk / nil / array decoder (including the incomplete-buffer and leftover-buffer cases), the pub/sub command builders, the `message` / `pmessage` push classifier, the pipeline encoder, and the SCAN reply reader - is unit-tested in the overlay (`modules/redis_test.j`).
-The networked session, pub/sub delivery, pipelining, transactions, and SCAN are covered end to end by an in-process RESP server in the Go test suite (`TestRedisCommands`), so it runs in CI without a Redis install.

 ## Out of scope

 - **A working subset**, not the full command set: strings, counters, keys,